marckean/marcseparation/_docs/11-report_missed_mentions.md

 As per [this other section](/marcseparation/alex_mental_health/#chloe-dropped-face-first-onto-a-tiled-floor), this too was missed.
 When our daughter was a little baby and still in nappies.
 Alex was changing her nappy in the laundry, Alex put Chloe on the bench face up.
 Alex turns her back for a second, then Chloe roles off the bench and goes splat onto the tiled floor face down.
 Chloe would have fallen about 1+ meters.

+## Parental Controls on devices

+I mentioned this in the session to Ruth, and this was missed totally, as I understand that it would have gone over her head, too complicated to put in a report.
+As per [my previous comments](/marcseparation/#the-family-report---why-were-here),
+### iPad from Bec

+Alex's friend Bec (Rebecca) gave